 BASIC INFORMATION ABOUT THE COURSE

-When: winter term of the fifth year of integrated programme in law
+When: summer term of the fifth year of integrated programme in law

 Schedule: 30 teaching hours divided in 10 units